Odinn-1982/RNK-Lobby/md/PRE_RELEASE_CHECKLIST.md

-# RagNarok's Lobby - Pre-Release Checklist
+﻿# RNK Lobby - Pre-Release Checklist

-## ✅ BEFORE YOU POST TO GITHUB
+## âœ… BEFORE YOU POST TO GITHUB

 ### Code & Documentation
 - [ ] **Verify main.js has no console.log() statements** (or keep them minimal for debugging)